axe-api/docs/docs/learn/routing.md

 | `GET`       | `api/v1/users` | Paginate all items |

 You can decide what handlers should be created by using the model definition.

+## Next step

+In this section, we tried to explain the fundamentals of routing.
+Next section, we are going to talk about version management.